Question: 1

 Question: 10

-The default character for specifying runtime variables in SELECT statements is
+The default character for specifying runtime variables in SELECT

 A. Ampersand